Foundation Logo

 2016

-We increased support under the Inlaks Research & Travel Grant to include two more grants in collaboration with the King's India Institute, London.
+Increased support under the Inlaks Research & Travel Grant to include one more grant in collaboration with the King's India Institute, London.
+Under this, 12 people have been supported to date.

 2017

-The Foundation widened its support in the arts to include more overseas residency organisations, such as the Mahler Lewit, Artists Grants Fitzwilliam, Sambhrana and Lamo.
+Widened its support in the arts to include more overseas residency organisations, such as the Mahler LeWitt.
+Also provided artists grants to the Fitzwilliam Museum, UK and Sambhrama 2017 in Bengaluru.

 2018

-We initiated support to the Indian Ceramic Triennale.
+Initiated support to the Indian Ceramic Triennale and Ashkal Alwan, Lebanon.

 2021